MileTwo/riodemo/README.md

 ## Rio File

 The `rio run` command is powerful but just like the `docker run` command it can quickly get out of hand and hard to maintain all the command line parameters.
 Therefore, Rio has added support for a more user-friendly docker-compose-style config file call Riofile.
 Riofile allows you define rio services, apps, routes, external services, configmap, and secrets.

-For more information see the [official Riod docs](https://github.com/rancher/rio/blob/master/docs/README.md#using-riofile) for more information.
+For more information see the [official Rio docs](https://github.com/rancher/rio/blob/master/docs/README.md#using-riofile) for more information.